 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

 Continue mixing smooth almond butter into yogurt, warm cereals, or baked goods, and sprinkling ground almond on other dishes and foods or mixing it into batter when preparing baked goods.
-At this age, toddlers may be ready to try nut butter on toast.
-Make sure the butter is thinly spread and that you offer milk or water in an open cup to help wash down any sticky pieces of food.
+Offer smooth almond butter thinly spread on toast.
+Try serving with a drink of water or milk to help wash down any sticky pieces of food.
 At this age, you may also introduce almond milk as an occasional drink (although there are more nutritious plant-based milks to choose from).
 Read more in our Milk FAQs.

-Continue to serve finely ground almonds and smooth almond butter in small quantities.
+Continue to serve finely ground almonds and smooth almond butter.
 If a child has developed mature eating skills (taking small bites with their teeth, moving food to the side of the mouth when chewing, chewing thoroughly before swallowing, not stuffing food in their mouths, and finally, the ability to identify and spit out foods when it is not well chewed, AND is able to eat softer nuts like walnut and pecans with ease, they may be ready to learn how to eat whole almonds.
 Just remember that nuts and nut pieces are considered choking hazards until age 4 and even beyond by all governing medical bodies.

 Almonds are particularly risky and challenging to eat as they are firm and difficult to take a bite out of--all of which increase choking risk.
 We'd recommend starting with other nuts before offering almonds.